mocks-server/website/docs/guides-using-middlewares.md

 ## Preface

-Mocks Server uses `express` under the hood, and [route variants' `response`](get-started-routes.md) can be defined as an [`express` middleware](https://expressjs.com/en/guide/using-middleware.html).
+Mocks Server uses `Express` under the hood, and [route variants' `response` property](get-started-routes.md) can be defined as an [`Express` middleware](https://expressjs.com/en/guide/using-middleware.html).
 This means that you can use them for several purposes, as persisting data modifications, add common headers to all your routes, trace data from all requests, etc.

 In this chapter we are going to see two usual examples of how middlewares may be used, and a more advanced one, showing how the Mocks Server programmatic API can be used inside middlewares.

 ## Adding common headers to all requests

 Your mocked API would usually add some headers to all responses, and it wouldn't be a good idea to redefine the same headers in all your Mocks Server route variants.
-No problem, here comes the `middlewares` to the rescue.
+No problem, here come the `middlewares` to the rescue.

 ### Creating the route